ob080270/MSAccess-WeeklyMonthAggregation/README.md

 smpValue2	Aggregated value field 2

 📌 Example Usage

-1️⃣ Calling the Function in VBA vba
+1️⃣ Calling the Function in VBA:
-Копировать
-Редактировать
 Dim result As Integer
 result = GetMonthForWeek(2024, 5) ' Returns 2 (February)
 MsgBox "The dominant month is: " & result

-2️⃣ Using in an MS Access SQL Query sql
+2️⃣ Using in an MS Access SQL Query:
-Копировать
-Редактировать
 SELECT smpYear, smpMonth, smpWeek, smpSumA, smpSumB FROM qAggregatedWeeks
 ORDER BY smpYear DESC, smpWeek ASC;